halehdizaji/Graph-Sampling-Quality-Prediction-for-Algorithm-Recommendation/README.md

 We generated five types of synthetic graphs, with the following settings.
 #### Albert-Barabasi
 These graphs consist of xxx graphs with 10,000 ~ 100,000 nodes, and densities in [0.00001, 0.001], generated with **Networkx**.
-We calculate the new edge numbers per node parameter (NewEdgesPerNode) as follows (N: node numbers, D: graph density, m: new edges per node):
+We calculate the new edge numbers per node parameter (NewEdgesPerNode) as follows (N: node numbers, D: graph density, m: new edge numbers per node):

 $$m = \lfloor(N * D / 2)\rfloor$$